Team Principal, Red Bull Racing Formula 1

 After a successful career on the track Christian started his own racing team only to be approached shortly afterwards to run the new Red Bull set-up.
-The new entrants to one of the most technical and competitive sports in the world within five years they’d won both drivers’ and constructors’ champions, and repeated the feat for each of the following three seasons.
+As new entrants to one of the most technical and competitive sports in the world, within five years they’d won both drivers’ and constructors’ championships, and repeated the feat for each of the following three seasons.
 Christian reveals what it’s taken to build and maintain success in the face of rivals with more money, resources, and political power in the sport.
 He considers what makes the culture of Red Bull special, the human and the technological elements vital to success.

 Christian Horner is the Team Principal of the Red Bull Racing Formula 1 team.
 He has led the team from its early days and turned them into champions in arguably the most competitive sport in the world.

-Taking in everything from the cutting-edge technology and vast amounts of data now vital to the sport to the logistics of moving a 100 people and tonnes of equipment around the world, Christian reveals the demands of modern Formula 1.
+Taking in everything from the cutting-edge technology and vast amounts of data now vital to the sport to the logistics of moving a hundred people and tonnes of equipment around the world, Christian reveals the demands of modern Formula 1.
 With insights like how they use data transmitted from tracks the other side of the world to the UK and back again to make split-second decisions.
 How Red Bull find and retain the best talent in the face of the greater money and resources of rivals.
-And, whilst the cars may represent the peak of engineering, the teams are human and the most important rule is to understand individuals and their goals.
+And, whilst the cars may represent the peak of engineering, the teams are human, and the most important rule is to understand individuals and their goals.

 © Copyright 2024 JLA.
 All rights reserved.